flowr-analysis/flowr/wiki/Interface.md

 ### Generate Statistics with `extractUsageStatistics()`

 **TODO: will probably change as part of the planned paper**

+#### Adding a New Feature to Extract

+In this example we construct a new feature to extract, with the name "`example`".
+Whenever this name appears, you may substitute this with whatever name fits your feature best.

+1. **Create a new file in `src/statistics/features/supported`**\

+2. **Create the core structure**\
+   Every new feature must be of the [`Feature<Info>`](https://github.com/Code-Inspect/flowr/tree/main/src/statistics/features/feature.ts) type, with `Info` referring to an interface of the data that is to be collected.
+3.
+4. **Add it to the feature-mapping**

 -----
 <a id="note1" href="#note1ref">&lt;1&gt;</a>: For more information, see the code documentation at: <https://code-inspect.github.io/flowr/doc/>.